aurbac/workshop-containers-cdk-react-amplify/docs/v3-deploying-backend.md

     });
 ```

-!!! info
-    You can find the [final file **lib/my_ecs_construct-stack.ts** here](https://github.com/aurbac/cdk-msg-app-backend/blob/master/lib/cdk-msg-app-backend-stack.ts).

-12.4\.
+11.4\.
 Save it and make sure it builds and creates a stack.

 ``` bash
 npm run build
 cdk synth
 ```

-12.5\.
+11.5\.
 Deploy the stack.

 ``` bash
 cdk deploy